Yasser-shrief/web-scrapping---boston-craigslist/README.md

 # web-scrapping---boston-craigslist
-web scrapping - boston craigslist , Jobs details
+web scrapping - boston craigslist , Jobs details : Title , location , link and date then save it in CSV file using Beatifulsoap -Python